aspose-cells-cloud/aspose-cells-cloud-docs/en/Specification/Model/ListObject/_index.md

 ## **listObject**

+Represents a list object on a worksheet.
+The ListObject object is a member of the ListObjects collection.
+The ListObjects collection contains all the list objects on a worksheet.

 | Property Name | Property Type | Nullable |  ReadOnly | DefaultValue | Description |
 | :- | :- | :- |:- |  :- | :- |